-Mitigation Measure Title Mitigation Text Phase Implementation Action Reporting Schedule Implementing Party Reporting Party Implementation Text Off-Road Equipment cars, light-duty trucks) associated with the project (e.g., on-site vehicles, contractor vehicles) use ZE or NZE technology.
-The Authority and all project construction contractors will have the goal that a minimum of 25 percent of all heavy-duty on-road vehicles (e.g., for hauling, material delivery and soil import/export) associated with the project use ZE or NZE technology.
+Mitigation Measure Title Mitigation Text Phase Implementation Action Reporting Schedule Implementing Party Reporting Party Implementation Text Implementation Mechanism Impact # and Impact Title Wedsure Off-Road Equipment cars, light-duty trucks) associated with the project (e.g., on-site vehicles, contractor vehicles) use ZE or NZE technology.
+The Authority and all project construction contractors will have the goal that a minimum of 25 percent of all heavyduty on-road vehicles (e.g., for hauling, material delivery and soil import/export) associated with the project use ZE or NZE technology.
 The Authority and all project construction contractors will have the goal that a minimum of 10 percent of off-road construction equipment use ZE or NZE vehicles.
 If local or state regulations mandate a faster transition to using ZE and/or NZE vehicles at the time of construction, the more stringent regulations will be applied.
-For example, EO N-79-20, issued by California Governor Newsom September 23, 2020, currently states the following: Light-duty and passenger car sales be 100 percent ZE vehicles by 2035 Full transition to ZE short haul/drayage trucks by 2035 Full transition to ZE off-road equipment by 2035, where feasible, by 2045 Full transition to ZE off-road equipment by 2035, where feasible.
-The project will have a goal of surpassing the requirements of these or other future regulations as a mitigation measure.
-AQ-MM#2 Offset Project Construction Emissions in the SFBAAB Prior to issuance of construction contracts, the Authority will be required to enter into an agreement with BAAQMD to reduce ROG/VOC and NO_x emissions to the required levels.
-The required levels in the SFBAAB are as follows: For emissions in excess of the General Conformity de minimis thresholds (NO_x): net zero.
-For emissions not in excess of General Conformity de minimis thresholds but above the BAAQMD's daily emission thresholds (ROG/VOC and NO_x): below the appropriate CEQA threshold levels.
+For example, EO N-79-20, issued by California Governor Newsom September 23, 2020, currently states the following: Light-duty and passenger car sales be 100 percent ZE vehicles by 2035 Full transition to ZE short haul/drayage trucks by 2035 Full transition to ZE heavy-duty long-haul trucks, where feasible, by 2045 Full transition to ZE off-road equipment by 2035, where feasible.
+The project will have a goal of surpassing the requirements of these or other future regulations as a mitigation measure. rilase Action Scriedule Party Reporting Party Text operating permit will be made available by the Authority at the time of mobilization of each piece of equipment Impact AQ#5: Temporary Direct Impacts on Localized Air Quality in the SFBAAB - Criteria Pollutants AQ-MM#2 Offset Project Construction Emissions in the SFBAAB Prior to issuance of construction contracts, the Authority will be required to enter into an agreement with BAAQMD to reduce ROG/VOC and NOx emissions to the required levels.
+The required levels in the SFBAAB are as follows: For emissions in excess of the General Conformity de minimis thresholds (NOx): net zero.
+For emissions not in excess of General Conformity de minimis thresholds but above the BAAQMD's daily emission thresholds (ROG/VOC and NOx): below the appropriate CEQA threshold levels.
 The mitigation offset fee amount will be determined at the time of mitigation to fund one or more emissions reduction projects within the SFBAAB.
 The offset fee will be determined by the Authority and BAAQMD based on the type of projects that present appropriate emission reduction opportunities.
-These funds may be spent to reduce either VOC or NO_x emissions (O3 precursors).
+These funds may be spent to reduce either VOC or NOx emissions (O3 precursors).
 Documentation of payment will be provided to the Authority or its designated representative.
 The agreement will include details regarding the annual calculation of required offsets the Authority must achieve, funds to be paid, administrative fee, and the timing of the emissions reductions projects.
-Acceptance of this fee by BAAQMD will serve as an acknowledgment and Pre-construction Reporting; Funding Weekly Authority/ Contractor Authority/ Contractor Offset project construction criteria air pollutant emissions through funding

-Implementation Mechanism Impact # and Impact Title operating permit will be made available by the Authority at the time of mobilization of each piece of equipment Impact AQ#5: Temporary Direct Impacts on Localized Air Quality in the SFBAAB - Criteria Pollutants Authority to coordinate offset fees with BAAQMD per contractor reports Impact AQ#1: Temporary Direct and Indirect Impacts on Air Quality in the SFBAAB Impact AQ#4: Temporary Direct Impacts on Implementation of an Applicable Air Quality Plan
+Acceptance of this fee by BAAQMD will serve as an acknowledgment and Pre-construction Reporting; Funding Weekly Authority/ Contractor Authority/ Contractor Offset project construction criteria air pollutant emissions through funding Authority to coordinate offset fees with BAAQMD per contractor reports Impact AQ#1: Temporary Direct and Indirect Impacts on Air Quality in the SFBAAB Impact AQ#4: Temporary Direct Impacts on Implementation of an Applicable Air Quality Plan